The River

 ⏱️ Runtime & Duration

-The total runtime of The River is 116 minutes (1h 56m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The River (1997) is 116 minutes (1h 56m).
+Directed by Tsai Ming-liang, the film runs for 116 minutes in its complete theatrical version.

 Verdict Summary